EvilTwin01/phonebay/README.md

 # phonebay

-Electronics Ecommerce built with bootstrap, php and mysql
+Electronics Ecommerce built with bootstrap, php and mysql with complete admin panel and warehouse management system